-Powers and duties of the Court
+Powers and duties of Court Act No. 12 of 1987 s.
+5

-- I1.-(1) The Court shall have power to inquire into economic offences alleged to have been committed, and to make such decisions and orders for the purposes of this Act as it may in each case find fit and just. - (2) Allegations of commission of any economic offence may be brought to the attention of the Court through- - (a) the reference by any court subordinate to the High Court of any case, involving an economic offence or offences, previously instituted before that court; - (b) the institution of proceedings before the Court by the Director of Public Prosecutions or by his representative duly appointed in accordance with section 82 of the Criminal Procedure Code.

-(3) Where the Court finds any accused person guilty of the economic offence charged it may pass such sentence on him as it deems fit and just in the circumstances of the case, subject to this Act, and explain to him his right of appeal.
+- 11.-(1) The Court shall have power to inquire into economic offences alleged to have been committed, and to make such decisions and orders for the purposes of this Act as it may in each case find fit and just. - Allegations of commission of any (2) economic offence may be brought to the attention of the Court through- - (a) the reference by any court subordinate to the High Court, with copies of records being sent to the Director of Public Prosecutions, of any case involving economic offence or offences previously instituted before that court; - (b) the institution of proceedings before the by the Director of Public Court Prosecutions or by his representative duly appointed in accordance with section 82 of the Criminal Procedure Act. - (3) Where the Court finds any accused person - guilty of the economic offence charged, it may pass such sentence on him as it deems fit and just in the circumstances of the case, subject to this Act, and explain to him his right of appeal. - (4) Where the Court finds any accused person not guilty of the offence charged or of any alternative economic offence disclosed by the evidence adduced to it shall forthwith acquit and order the release of that person.